BDAR

 Treatment demand

-The data collection for treatment demand in Lithuania is performed through Monitoring information system of persons who apply to health care institutions for mental and behavioural disorders and use of narcotic and psychotropic substances (ASIS) under the State Mental Health Centre.
+The data collection for treatment demand in Lithuania is performed through Monitoring information system of persons who apply to health care institutions for mental and behavioural disorders and use of narcotic and psychotropic substances (ASIS) under the Institute of Hygiene.

 Treatment responses